felipeerias/nan-js-proposal/README.md

 Each peer subscribes to the same service name, e.g. `"org.w3c.example.nan.id"`, and gets discovery events for each nearby peer advertising the same.

-Every time that a peer receives a new discovery event or the extra info field of a discovered peer changes, the User Agent will get from the discovery information the hash of its `sessionId.public` and `sessionId.secret`, and will compare them with those that had been previously registered.
+Every time that the User Agent receives a new discovery event or the extra info field of a discovered peer changes, it will get compare the received discovery information with those that had been previously registered.

-Only if the hashes match, the User Agent will notify the calling application that a peer has been found.
+Only if the values match, the User Agent will notify the user that a peer has been found.

 Publishing and discovery stop when a website is not in the foreground.
-When the website becomes active again, it will receive the notifications for the discovery events that happened while it was paused, if they are still valid.

 ### Connection

-The implementation must cover two scenarios:
+The implementation must consider two scenarios:

-+ *symmetric*: both peers have each other's `sessionId.public` and `sessionId.secret`
++ *symmetric*: both peers have each other's `sessionId`
-+ *asymmetric*: following a one-way exchange of `sessionId.public` and `sessionId.secret` (e.g. via NFC)
++ *asymmetric*: following a one-way exchange of `sessionId` from one peer to another, e.g. via NFC

 Connection requests are only possible between peers that have discovered each other.
 They follow this sequence: